Group8-DAT500/finalproject/README.md

 ### Using HOF

-This method only runs in small datafram size. to try this method reduce the data frame size to small number of rows with the help of `limit()` command
+This method only runs in small datafram size. to try this method reduce the data frame size to small number of rows using the `limit()` command

 ### Spark UI

-Finally you can see the detail of spark performance in Spark UI.
-For tracking the jobs connect to: http://localhost:8088/. remember to add the port in your machine.
+Finally you can see the details of spark performance in Spark UI.
+For tracking the jobs connect to: http://localhost:8088/.

+remember to add the port in your machine.